 You may have heard that oats contribute to weight gain, but oats can absolutely be part of a healthy diet without contributing to weight gain, nutritionists say.
 “Any food, if eaten in excess, can contribute to weight gain, but oats are not a food that is likely to be a big culprit when it comes to putting on weight,” says registered dietitian Julie Cunningham.
 That healthy fiber we mentioned before plays an important role here.
 “Because oats have a lot of fiber, a person is likely to feel full before he or she can take in lots of calories from oats,” Cunningham adds.
 Plus, oats tend to digest slowly, keeping you full for longer than many other foods.
 For this reason, oats are often recommended as a great food choice for weight loss and control.

 Oats may have mood-boosting benefits, too.
 “Oats initiate serotonin production in your brain to give you a calm feeling,” says clinical nutritionist Nia Rennix.
 “Because of this, they can support in aiding depression and mood improvement.”

 Like most other foods, you’ll want to be mindful of how much you’re eating.
 A healthy portion of oats varies depending on the type of oats you choose, but a typical serving size is usually around a ½ cup of dry oats, which leaves you with around one cup of cooked oats.
-A cup of cooked oats contains around 150 calories, five grams of protein, two grams of fat, 25 grams of carbohydrates, four grams of fiber, and less than half a gram of sugar.
+A cup of cooked oats contains around 150 calories, five grams of protein, three grams of fat, 27 grams of carbohydrates, four grams of fiber, and one gram of sugar.
 Remember that these nutrition stats don’t account for toppings or mix-ins though.

 The Dietary Guidelines For Americans recommends limiting calories from added sugars to 10 percent or less of your daily intake.
 So for a 2000 calorie diet, that’s 200 calories or 12 teaspoons of added sugars.